 - Staff should be notified in advance of emergency/evacuation drills. - The BC Fire Code requires schools to conduct "total evacuation fire drills" involving all occupants in the building.
-Partial building evacuations involving smaller groups of students would not comply with the fire drill requirements of BC Fire Code 2.8.3.2. - Schools must continue to review their fire safety plans on a minimum annual basis, as per the BC Fire Code, to "ensure it takes account of the changes in use and other characteristics of the building" (such as pandemic-related protocols).
-Changes to school fire safety plans, including fire drill procedures, should be developed in cooperation with the local fire department. - Emergency procedures may require modification to adhere to communicable disease plans (e.g. designating additional muster locations to reduce crowding where required, making efforts to minimize involuntary physical contact between participants, etc.).
-Schools may also need to consult with their local medical health officer for guidance on current public health Orders, which may affect site specific emergency and evacuation procedures. - In the event of an actual emergency, procedure modifications may be suspended to ensure for a timely, efficient and safe response.
+Partial evacuations involving smaller groups of students would not comply with the fire drill requirements of BC Fire Code 2.8.3.2. - Schools must continue to update their fire safety plans on an annual basis, as per the BC Fire Code, to "ensure it takes account of the changes in use and other characteristics of the building" (such as current pandemic protocols).
+Changes to school fire safety plans, including fire drill procedures, should be developed in cooperation with the local fire department. - Schools may also need to consult with their local medical health officer for guidance on physical distancing and PPE, based on their site-specific conditions and evacuation procedures. - In the event of an actual emergency, emergency procedures must take precedence over COVID-19 preventive measures.